Recording Info and FAQ

 A. Yes.
 Refer to our Recording and Filing Fee Schedule.

 A. We require that a mylar and two legible black line copies be submitted for plat recordings.
-The plat must be notarized, and unless the property is a condo, the plat must have either a county/city public notice (see notices below), or approval signatures from the county/city land use administrator.
+The plat may need to be notarized, unless the property is a condo, the plat has either a county/city public notice (see notices below), or approval signatures from the county/city land use administrator.

 Santa Fe County Public Notice: